JosephLenton/axum-test/README.md

 Here are a list of all features so far that can be enabled:

  * `pretty-assertions` **on by default**, uses the [pretty assertions crate](https://crates.io/crates/pretty_assertions) for the output to the `assert_*` functions.
+ * `yaml` _off by default_, adds support for sending, receiving, and asserting, yaml content.